eleda77/eleda77.github.io/docs/vocab_list.md

 **trephine** - a hole saw used in surgery to remove a circle of tissue or bone

 **trews** - men's clothing for the legs and lower abdomen, a traditional form of tartan trousers from Scottish Highland dress

+**triliteral** - consisting of three letters and especially of three consonants

 **trilithon** - an ancient stone monument consisting of two upright megaliths carrying a third as a lintel